dart-lang/language/working/1426-extension-types/feature-specification-views.md

 in itself.
 In short, if `V0` is a superview of `V` then `V0` is also a supertype of `V`.*

 Consider a `<viewExtendsElement>` of the form `V0 <viewShowHidePart>`.
-The _associated members_ of said extends element are computed from the instance members of `V0` in the same way as we compute the included instance members of the representation type based on a member export declaration.
+The _associated members_ of said extends element are computed from the members that `V0` has in the same way as we compute the included instance members of the representation type based on a member export declaration.

 Assume that _DV_ is a view declaration and that the view type `V0` is a superview of `V`.
 Let `m` be the name of an associated member of